afroisalreadyinu/practical-ansible-intro/readme.md

 ## How do I run it?

 Ansible works over SSH, and does not require any special software installed on the remote server.
-Principally, therefore, you only need a computer which you can acces over SSH.
+Principally, you only need a Linux instance which you can acces over SSH.
 The prefered method of authentication is using private keys instead of passwords, due to security and ease of use.
 The collection of servers on which an Ansible playbook should run is specified in what is called the **inventory**.
 The inventory lists the names of the computers together with connection information such as SSH port and IP address.
-If you already have a server to which you can SSH as root, here is what you should put into a file named `inventory`:
+If you already have a server to which you can SSH as root on the default port, here is what you should put into a file named `inventory`:

     server ansible_ssh_host=IP_ADRESS

-Since we will be modifying the system quite a bit, you are recommended to use a server you can create and destroy at will.
+The best place to save this file would be in the `example` directory within this repo, because we will be running our the sample playbooks from there.
+Since we will be modifying the system quite a bit, you are recommended to use a server you can wipe and reinstall at will.
 The easiest way to do this is to use a VM, either locally or from a provider.
-Depending on which option you choose, the inventory file, the file which tells Ansible how to reach a computer, is going to be a bit different.
-These will be explained.
+Depending on which option you choose, the inventory file is going to be a bit different.

 ### VM